GawahChan/ToDo-App-TypeScript/README.md

 Recreating toDo-App using React Native CLI, using React-Native template typescript.

-Also implementing TDD using Jest and Enzyme
+Also trying to learn how to test by implementing TDD using Jest and Enzyme